 One of the significant challenges faced while migrating from TIBCO BW to MuleSoft is handling complex XSLT-based transformations used in TIBCO’s Mapper activity.
 In MuleSoft, DataWeave replaces XSLT as the transformation language, but manually rewriting complex XSLT logic in DataWeave can be time-consuming and error-prone.

 Solution: An AI coding agent, such as CurieTech AI, makes writing high-quality integrations and data transformations in MuleSoft easier, facilitating this transition.
-CurieTech AI's DataWeave Generator Agent can assist in converting XSLT-based mappings into DataWeave scripts, reducing effort and ensuring accuracy.
+CurieTech AI Chat Interface, which can assist in converting XSLT-based mappings into DataWeave scripts, reducing effort and ensuring accuracy.

 The Agent takes existing TIBCO transformations like XSLT as extra notes and input/output to generate dataweave.